 Feeding #

-Slow-release feed early in the season followed by a liquid feed during the growing period.
+Slow-release feed early in the season followed by foliar feed during the growing period.
+Read our feeding guide here.

 Pruning #